SPIRIT-security/PRODEGENs_material/study.md

 #### Task Description
 Please imagine you are asked to design several UIs, and complete the following two UI design tasks in Figma Make.​

 Reminder: There’s no right or wrong.
+We will not evaluate your design.

 #### Introducing Figma Make
 <img src="figma_make.png" width="600">